AlanMaxwell/iOS_interview_questions/README.md

 ## 24. What is a View protocol in swiftUI?
 In SwiftUI, the View protocol is the fundamental building block of layout and user interface.
-But withour some content it can't exist
+But without some content it can't exist

 ## 25. Why Views are structures in SwiftUI?